MakerReduxCorp/PLOD/docs/_sources/tutorial.txt

 This is a tutorial to give a narrative description of how to use the PLOD class/library.

-BUT FIRST: What is a *List of Dictionaries?*
+BUT FIRST: Explaining *List of Dictionaries*
 --------------------------------------------

 If you are already an expert on Lists, Dictionaries, and their characteristics, feel free